lx223/read-later-chrome-extension/README.md

 2. Using **Google Chrome** browser, navigate to **chrome://extensions/** and enable "Developer mode" in the top right corner
 3. Click on the <kbd>Load unpacked extension...</kbd> button, browse to the unarchived directory of the downloaded release and confirm

+Or

+You can download from **[Chrome extention store](https://chrome.google.com/webstore/detail/read-later-save-tab-and-r/eimchnaiimdmfefpplagekjgigbjmohd)** and enjoy auto-updating with each new version.

 ### License

 This work is licensed under a GNU GENERAL PUBLIC LICENSE (v2)